JuliaGaussianProcesses/Stheno.jl/docs/src/getting_started.md

 nlj(θ) = -ℓπ(θ)
 ```

 `ℓπ` computes the log joint of the hyperparameters and data.
+Note that we have replaced the unpacking and transformation functionality from the previous code with the automatically generated function `t`.

-The examples that follow we repeat each of the previously discussed examples without ever having to implement the `unpack` function.
+The examples that follow simply repeat those found above, but utilise `t`.